Member Spotlight: Chelle’s Story

-Your safety is so important to us.
-If you are in emotional distress or thinking about hurting yourself at any point, please make use of these resources:
+Your safety is extremely important to us.
+If you are in emotional distress or thinking about hurting yourself, please make use of these resources:

-There is always help available.
-We recommend also reaching out to a family member or friend to let them know that you are having these thoughts and ask for help and support.
+Help is always available.
+We also recommend reaching out to a family member or friend to let them know that you are having these thoughts and to ask for help and support.

 Antidepressants can have rare but serious side effects.
 It’s important to understand these risks before taking antidepressants and to contact your psychiatric provider immediately if you experience any of these serious side effects while taking antidepressants.

-Serotonin Syndrome is a rare but life threatening condition where there is too much serotonin active in the brain.
+Serotonin Syndrome is a rare but life-threatening condition where there is too much serotonin active in the brain.
 Symptoms include fast heart rate, sweating, muscle stiffness or spasms, fever, and confusion.
 Do not take MAOIs, TCAs, St. John’s Wort, amphetamines, sumatriptan, or linezolid with SSRIs.
-See a doctor right away if you experience any of these symptoms while taking your medication.
+See a Primary Care Provider right away if you experience any of these symptoms while taking your medication.

-Depressive symptoms can occasionally be the first manifestation of the up and down cycle between depression and mania in bipolar disorder.
-If you experience symptoms of mania, such as feeling so good or so hyper that people think you are not acting your normal self, that you don’t need to sleep very much, or that thoughts race through your head and you can’t slow your mind down, you should talk to your doctor immediately.
+Depressive symptoms can occasionally be the first manifestation of the up-and-down cycle between depression and mania in bipolar disorder.
+If you experience symptoms of mania, such as feeling so good or so hyper that people think you are not acting like your normal self, that you don’t need to sleep very much, or that thoughts race through your head and you can’t slow your mind down, you should talk to your Provider immediately.

-SSRIs may be associated with increased risk of birth defects.
-If you are pregnant, planning to get pregnant, or breastfeeding, consult your doctor about weighing the risks and benefits of taking antidepressants.
+SSRIs may be associated with an increased risk of birth defects.
+If you are pregnant, planning to get pregnant, or breastfeeding, consult your Provider about weighing the risks and benefits of taking antidepressants.